-HOW DOES MY NPO BECOME ELIGIBLE?
+HOW DOES MY NONPROFIT ORGANIZATION BECOME ELIGIBLE?

 Follow these steps below to start the process of working with Magnified Giving students: